In belated tribute to one of the greatest of filmmakers, who died this month

 On the final day (skip this paragraph if you plan to watch!) it happens: Jeanne has her second orgasm (first onscreen), reacts violently (fatally for the client), and you ask: why?
 Again a guess: what you and I might view as a horrifying prison--horrifying because it's not so far removed from life as you and I live it--Jeanne may perhaps have viewed as a not spectacular but comfortable life.
 Change is bad; change throws her off-balance, makes her unsure of what to do with herself (she wakes up an hour too early and you see the tension on her face trying to deal with the extra sixty minutes in her day).
 Change in the form of an orgasm--a thrill of pleasure beyond anything she must have imagined in her no-exit life--she must have been ashamed to admit experiencing, to the point that she pulls the bedsheet over her face to hide from her partner.
 Change means uncertainty means the possibility of waking up to full awareness--and that she'd rather stab to death with a pair of scissors than allow to come to fruition.

-I'd compare Jeanne's tragedy to that of Ginjiro Takeuchi in the film of yet another master, Akira Kurosawa: Takeuchi has known little more than squalor and pain, and the humiliation of being watched like a roach on a garbage heap by Gondo on his hilltop mansion--that he is familiar with, that he can stand.
-But the possibility of redemption, of a heaven beyond that redemption is intolerable; the possibility unnerves him to the point of panic.
+I'd compare Jeanne's tragedy to that of Ginjiro Takeuchi in the film of yet another master, Akira Kurosawa: Takeuchi has known little more than squalor and pain, and the humiliation of being watched like a roach on a garbage heap by Kingo Gondo on his hilltop mansion--that he is familiar with, that he can stand.
+But the possibility of redemption, of a heaven beyond that redemption where he will be received with open arms--that is intolerable, that possibility unnerves him to the point of panic.
 I can only suggest Jeanne must have felt similarly towards the end.

 First published in Businessworld, 10.16.15